JakobPCoder/TexModTools/README.md

 The TPF (TexMod Package File) format is a specialized archive format:
 - **Outer Layer:** XOR obfuscation with key `0x3FA43FA4`
 - **Container:** Standard ZIP archive
-- **Encryption:** Legacy ZipCrypto with hardcoded password
+- **Encryption:** Legacy ZipCrypto with hardcoded password (Numba-accelerated for performance)
 - **Contents:** `texmod.def` definition file + texture images

 The `TexturesToTpf.py` script handles all format requirements automatically, ensuring compatibility with both TexMod and OpenTexMod.
+The ZipCrypto encryption uses a custom Numba-accelerated implementation for faster processing, with automatic fallback to pure Python if Numba is unavailable.

 ### Texture ID Format
 Texture IDs are extracted from filenames using the pattern `_0X[hex]` or `_0x[hex]` at the end of the filename (before the extension).
 These IDs correspond to CRC32 hashes computed by TexMod/OpenTexMod during texture extraction.